Switch to Dutch

 Customers: Ikea, Heineken, Coca Cola Enterprises, Disney, Feadship, Reckitt Benckiser, AT Kearney, Medtronic, AON, SITA, Worldbank, Deloitte Consulting, Swissport, Hamburg Süd, Genzyme, De Nederlandsche bank, Postbank, Flora Holland, Centrum voor Werk en Inkomen, Centraal Orgaan opvang asielzoekers, Ministerie van Verkeer & Waterstaat, Connekt, SenterNovem, Hogeschool van Arnhem en Nijmegen, Vintura, Visser & Smit Marine Contracting, UCB, VolkerRail, HDM Pipelines, Acquaint, World of Delights, OIM Orthopedie, Buck Consultants International, Register Belastingadviseurs, Jumbo Spellen, De Rijke Logistics, Koelewijn bestratingen, Valspar, de Alliantie, PluhZ, DSV.

-The online software is used worldwide by logistic service providers, consultancy companies, and multinationals.
-Several apps originated from Excel apps used in consultancy projects.
+Our online software is used worldwide by logistic service providers, consultancy companies, and multinationals.

 Händelhof 82